achavert/qmio-openpulse/index.md

 # Qubit pulse control with OpenPulse
-A practical introduction to pulse-level control of superconducting qubits with the OpenPulse.
+A practical introduction to pulse-level control of superconducting qubits with the OpenPulse and Qmio's implemented features.

 ## Requirements
 This course assumes that you have access to the QMIO CPD nodes at CESGA (through a @qmio.cesga.es account).